 Share this proposed future with your customers and non-customers – let them have a voice.
 Understand their big picture and even suggest a controversial view on the current world – perhaps a process that is 4 steps instead of 25, software that is open access – by anyone, anywhere, moving into a new market.

 Change and innovation is a team sport – engage across traditional silos.
-An organisation needs to create cultures of collaboration – create teams that are not usually working together.
-For example, in a hospital team include doctors, nurse, cleaners, executives, payroll.
-Not only will you discover diversity of ideas and understanding, these teams will build strength and drive leadership behaviours and culture across the organisation
+An organisation needs to create cultures of collaboration – create teams that are not usually working together, for example, in a hospital team including doctors, nurses, cleaners, executives, payroll.
+Not only will you discover a diversity of ideas and understanding, but these teams will also build strength and drive leadership behaviours and culture across the organisation.

-Jane Cockburn focuses on building design-thinking capability within organisations and transforming how they work today.
+Written for Hargraves by Jane Cockburn.
+Jane focuses on building design-thinking capability within organisations and transforming how they work today.